Carlos Henrique (footballer, born 1995)

-Carlos Henrique Alves Pereira (born 27 February 1995), known as Carlos Henrique, is a Brazilian footballer who plays for FC Cascavel as a forward.
+Carlos Henrique Alves Pereira (born 27 February 1995), known as Carlos Henrique, is a Brazilian footballer who plays as a forward.

-Club career
+Career

 Born in Sorriso, Mato Grosso, Carlos was released from Internacional in 2012, after leaving the club's training camp to go to a party.
 After eight months out of the fields he moved to Coritiba, but after failing to adapt with the city, joined Juventude.

 In 2014 Carlos signed for Veranópolis, making his senior debuts in that year's Campeonato Gaúcho.
 After the end of the tournament he joined Figueirense, returning to youth setup.

-Carlos was promoted to the main squad of Figueira in 2015 by manager Argel Fucks, and made his Série A debut on 10 May, coming on as a second-half substitute for Nirley in a 1–4 away loss against Sport.
+Carlos was promoted to the main squad of Figueira in 2015 by manager Argel Fucks, and made his Série A debut on 10 May, coming on as a second-half substitute for Nirley in a 4–1 away loss against Sport.